boltops-tools/terraspace-docs/README.md

 * Stacks are meant to be used to group together modules.
 * Whereas modules are smaller pieces that are meant to be reused.

 For example, the "core" stack could be designed to create using the "vpc" module.
-Also, the "wordpress" stack to launch and "rds" and "instance" modules.
+Also, the "wordpress" stack uses the "wordpress" modules, which in turn can include other modules like an "instance" and "rds" module.

 ## Tfvars